marifarwi/Soilpunk_joulethief/README.md

 <span style="color:red">**Additional details coming soon!**</span>

-The pre-recorded video and instructions will address the following questions:
+The slides will address the following questions:

 * What is a healthy soil? what lives in the soil?
 * What is geobacteria? where to find it? how does it purify water? what does it need to generate electricity?